Spin stiffness

-The spin stiffness or spin rigidity or helicity modulus or the "superfluid density" (for bosons the superfluid density is proportional to the spin stiffness) is a constant which represents the change in the ground state energy of a spin system as a result of introducing a slow in plane twist of the spins.
+The spin stiffness or spin rigidity is a constant which represents the change in the ground state energy of a spin system as a result of introducing a slow in-plane twist of the spins.
 The importance of this constant is in its use as an indicator of quantum phase transitions—specifically in models with metal-insulator transitions such as Mott insulators.
 It is also related to other topological invariants such as the Berry phase and Chern numbers as in the Quantum Hall effect.

 Mathematically

 Mathematically it can be defined by the following equation:

 where $E_0$ is the ground state energy, $\theta$ is the twisting angle, and N is the number of lattice sites.

 Spin stiffness of the Heisenberg model

 Start off with the simple Heisenberg spin Hamiltonian:

 Now we introduce a rotation in the system at site i by an angle θi around the z-axis:

 Plugging these back into the Heisenberg Hamiltonian: